grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 | 2022-10-20 12:00:00 | EU     | 2936  |
 | 2022-10-20 01:00:00 | EU     | 912   |

-This transformation simplifies the process and enhances the flexibility of visualizing multiple series within the same TimeSeries panel.
+This transformation simplifies the process and enhances the flexibility of visualizing multiple series within the same Time Series panel.

 ### Prepare time series